tomasmcguinness/dotnet-passbook/README.md

 I've had several people ask whether this library will support .Net Core.
 If I get the time, I'll try and make this a .Net Standard library, but I'm dependant on Crypto libs etc., so I'll need to evaluate them to ensure they will work .Net Core also.

+## Supporting the project

+If you use dotnet-passbook, please consider donating https://www.buymeacoffee.com/fMKJ2NnQ3 - it will enable me to keep the project updated with improvements and changes.
+Thanks!

 ## License

 Dotnet-passbook is distributed under the MIT license: [http://tomasmcguinness.mit-license.org/](http://tomasmcguinness.mit-license.org/)